Austin Theory: United States Champion (2022–2023)

 On November 26, at Survivor Series WarGames, Theory defeated Rollins and Lashley in a triple threat match to win his second United States Championship.
 He retained the title against Rollins and Lashley on the January 2 and 23 (in a No Disqualification match) episodes of Raw, respectively.
 At the Royal Rumble on January 28, 2023, Theory entered at #25, but was eliminated by eventual winner Cody Rhodes.
-At Elimination Chamber on February 18, Theory successfully defended the title against Bronson Reed, Damian Priest, Johnny Gargano, Montez Ford, and Rollins in an Elimination Chamber match, marking the first time the title was contested inside the namesake structure.
+At Elimination Chamber on February 18, Theory successfully defended the title against Bronson Reed, Damian Priest, Johnny Gargano, Montez Ford and Rollins in an Elimination Chamber match, marking the first time the title was contested inside the namesake structure.
 On the following episode of Raw, he retained the title against Edge in an open challenge after interference from Finn Bálor.
 On the March 6 episode of Raw, Theory challenged the returning John Cena to a match for the title at WrestleMania 39, which Cena accepted.
-At Night 1 of WrestleMania on April 1, Theory defeated Cena to retain the title.
-At Backlash on May 6, Theory successfully defended the title against Bronson Reed and Lashley in a triple threat match.
+On Night 1 of WrestleMania on April 1, Theory defeated Cena to retain the title.

 As part of the 2023 WWE Draft, Theory was drafted to the SmackDown brand.
-On the May 12 episode of SmackDown, he lost to Lashley and Sheamus in a triple threat match for the World Heavyweight Championship tournament.
-Over the following months, Theory successfully defended the United States Championship against Sheamus and Jey Uso.
-On the August 11 episode of SmackDown, Theory was scheduled to defend the title against Santos Escobar, who was rendered unable to compete after Theory attacked him backstage.
+At Backlash on May 6, Theory successfully defended the title against Lashley and Reed in a triple threat match.
+On the following episode of SmackDown, he lost to Lashley and Sheamus in a triple threat match for the World Heavyweight Championship tournament.
+On the August 11 episode of SmackDown, he was scheduled to defend the United States Championship against Santos Escobar, who was rendered unable to compete after Theory attacked him backstage.
 Theory was subsequently defeated by Escobar's Latino World Order stablemate Rey Mysterio in an impromptu title match, ending his second reign at 258 days.
-The following week, he defeated LA Knight to become the number one contender to the United States Championship, but failed to regain the title from Mysterio on September 2 at Payback.
+The following week, he defeated LA Knight to become the number one contender for the title, but failed to regain it from Mysterio on September 2 at Payback.